Racism in South Africa: Vicki Momberg

 Vicki Momberg, a white woman, was sentenced to three years in prison and one suspended on four counts of crimen injuria for racist remarks she made to a black police officer in Johannesburg.
 She was the victim of a smash-and-grab incident, and a black police officer approached her to assist her.
 She responded by verbally abusing him, making racial remarks about the "low caliber of black people in Johannesburg," and using the slur Kaffir 48 times, which was recorded on video.
 She received a two-year prison sentence and an additional, suspended one-year prison sentence.

 Racism against White Africans

-The FW de Klerk Foundation reported that there are social media posts inciting extreme violence against white South Africans, and these posts come mostly from black South Africans.
+The FW de Klerk Foundation reported that there are social media posts inciting extreme violence and racism against white South Africans, and these posts come mostly from black South Africans.
 It appealed to the South African Human Rights Commission to intervene on the issue of racism and hate speech against white South Africans.
 Its complaint to the commission detailed "45 social media postings that incite extreme violence against White South Africans."
 The foundation also said "an analysis of Facebook and Twitter messages shows that by far the most virulent and dangerous racism – expressed in the most extreme and violent language – has come from disaffected Black South Africans.
 The messages are replete with threats to kill all whites – including children; to rape white women or to expel all whites from South Africa."